-State Chart XML (SCXML) is currently a Working Draft published by the World Wide Web Consortium (W3C).
+State Chart XML (SCXML) is currently a Working Draft specification published by the World Wide Web Consortium (W3C).
 SCXML provides a generic state-machine based execution environment based on Harel State Tables.
-SCXML is a candidate for the control language within multiple markup languages coming out of the W3C (see Working Draft for details).
+SCXML is a candidate for the control language within multiple markup languages coming out of the W3C (see the latest Working Draft for details).
 Commons SCXML is an implementation aimed at creating and maintaining a Java SCXML engine capable of executing a state machine defined using a SCXML document, while abstracting out the environment interfaces.

 The use cases for an SCXML engine are multiple and varied.
 Anything that can be represented as a UML state chart -- business process flows, view navigation bits, interaction or dialog management, and many more -- can leverage an SCXML engine library.